-Once a term is over, the Business Office will notify the Registrar of any student with a past due balance and lock the student's Populi record.
+The Business Office will notify the Registrar of any student with a past due balance and lock the student's Populi record.
 The student will not receive grades, will not be able to request an official transcript, and will not be allowed to register for the next term's classes until the balance is paid in full.